 The Criminal Finances Act makes companies and partnerships criminally liable for failing to prevent tax evasion.
-At Select Accountants Ltd, we can provide guidance on the key aspects of the Act and the implications for your business in the Warwickshire area.
+At Select Accountants Ltd, we can provide guidance on the key aspects of the Act and the implications for your business in the Leicestershire area.

 Under the Criminal Finances Act 2017 (CFA) companies and partnerships may be criminally liable for failing to prevent their employees from criminally facilitating tax evasion.
 A potential defence can be utilised, in cases where the business has put into place a system of reasonable prevention measures.
 Here, we take a look at the key aspects of the Act and the implications for your business.